dimasalam1982/xiagag/README.md

 Recommended operation system is Ubuntu 20.
 Further documentation refers to Ubuntu.

 This project based on docker images.
-There for you need to install docker (https://docs.docker.com/engine/install/ubuntu/) and docker-compose (https://docs.docker.com/compose/install/)
+Therefore you need to install docker (https://docs.docker.com/engine/install/ubuntu/) and docker-compose (https://docs.docker.com/compose/install/)

 You need free ports 8081 and 8082.